 The Jersey lily tends to flower during late summer or fall, between July and September, in the northern hemisphere.

 Unfortunately, this plant’s flowering season is brief.
-It can last for as few as a couple of weeks.
-However, the bloom time may last a month or longer, depending on the growing conditions.
+It can last as few as a couple of weeks, but depending on the growing conditions, it may last a month or longer.

 Growth Expectations for Amaryllis Belladonna